-The Operating Reserve shall have a Minimum Target of 17.0% in each governmental fund (which amount is approximately two months of the Metropolitan Government's Budgeted Operating Expenditures).
-Or, if so determined by the Finance Director, an amount no greater than 3.0% above the Minimum Target that is sufficient to minimize, if not avoid, the need for annual cash flow Tax Anticipation Note ("TAN") borrowings.

-For the purposes of Minimum Target calculation for the Operating Reserve, Budgeted Operating Expenditures includes the expenditures and transfers out of the GSD Fund, USD Fund, and General Purpose School Fund included in the adopted budget.
+The Operating Reserve shall have a Minimum Target of 17% in each fund (which amount is approximately two months of the Metropolitan Government's Budgeted Operating Expenditures).
+For the purposes of calculating the Minimum Target for the Operating Reserve, Budgeted Operating Expenditures includes the expenditures and transfers out of the GSD Fund, USD Fund, and General Purpose School Fund included in the adopted budget.